 [Heading inserted: Gazette 27 Jun 2019 p.
 2424.]

-120. Owners to identify sheep
+120. Owners must identify sheep

-(1) An owner of a sheep, other than an imported sheep or a sheep from a pound, that is kept on a property in the south-west of the State must identify the sheep, or cause it to be identified, in accordance with this regulation —
+(1) An owner of a sheep that is kept on a property in the south-west of the State must identify the sheep, or cause it to be identified, with an NLIS device or an NLIS tag —

-(a) if it is weaned before it reaches 6 months of age and before it is identified in accordance with this regulation — when it is weaned; or
+(a) if the sheep is weaned before it reaches 6 months of age and before it is identified in accordance with this regulation — when it is weaned; or

-(b) if it is moved from the property on which it is kept before it reaches 6 months of age and before it is identified in accordance with this regulation — before it is moved; or
+(b) if the sheep is moved from the property on which it is kept before it reaches 6 months of age and before it is identified in accordance with this regulation — before it is moved; or

 (c) otherwise — before it reaches 6 months of age.

-Penalty: a fine of $2 000.

-(2) An owner of a sheep other than —

-(a) an imported sheep; or

-(b) a sheep from a pound; or

-(c) a sheep that is kept on a property in the south-west of the State,

-must identify the sheep, or cause it to be identified, in accordance with this regulation —

-(d) if it is moved from the property on which it is kept before it is first shorn and before it is identified in accordance with this regulation — before it is moved; or

-(e) otherwise — when it is first shorn.

-Penalty: a fine of $2 000.

-(3) An owner of an imported sheep must identify the sheep, or cause it to be identified, in accordance with this regulation —

-(a) if the sheep is moved from the property on which it is kept within 14 days of it being imported and before it is identified in accordance with this regulation — before it is moved; or

-(b) otherwise — within 14 days of it being imported.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(4) An owner of a sheep from a pound must identify the sheep, or cause it to be identified, in accordance with this regulation —
+(2) An owner of a sheep other than a sheep that is kept on a property in the south-west of the State must identify the sheep, or cause it to be identified, with an NLIS device or an NLIS tag —

-(a) if the sheep is moved from the property on which it is kept within 14 days of the owner taking possession of it from the pound and before it is identified in accordance with this regulation — before it is moved; or
+(a) if the sheep is moved from the property on which it is kept before it is first shorn and before it is identified in accordance with this regulation — before it is moved; or

-(b) otherwise — within 14 days of the owner taking possession of it from the pound.
+(b) otherwise — when it is first shorn.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(5) A sheep is identified in accordance with this regulation if it is identified with —

-(a) an NLIS device or an NLIS tag; and
+(3) Nothing in these regulations prevents an owner of a sheep from applying to it, in addition to an NLIS device or an NLIS tag, one of the following identifiers —

-(b) a registered identifier applied as an earmark in accordance with regulation 122 or an approved identifier for sheep.
+(a) a registered identifier applied as an earmark in accordance with regulation 122;

-[Regulation 120 amended: Gazette 27 Jun 2019 p.
-2425.]
+(b) an approved identifier for sheep.

+[Regulation 120 inserted: SL 2021/204 r.
+9.]

 121. Exemption for unweaned sheep

-It is not necessary for an unweaned sheep to be identified in accordance with regulation 120(1)(b), (2)(d), (3)(a) or (4)(a) if it is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.
+It is not necessary for an unweaned sheep to be identified in accordance with regulation 120(1)(b) or (2)(a) if it is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.

 [Regulation 121 amended: Gazette 27 Jun 2019 p.
-2425.]
+2425; SL 2021/204 r.
+10.]

 122. Requirements for earmarks

-For the purposes of regulation 120(5)(b), a registered identifier is applied as an earmark in accordance with this regulation if —
+For the purposes of regulation 120(3)(a), a registered identifier is applied as an earmark in accordance with this regulation if —

 (a) in the case of a male sheep — it is applied in the right ear; and